datalab-mi/Basegun-measure/README.md

 - another one

 ### **3. Launch the algorithm**
-- If you want to use the folders by default (./data/input_images & ./data/segmented_images) :
+- If you wish to use the default folders to store your images ➡️ *./data/input_images* & *./data/segmented_images* :

-    python3 main.py
+    `python3 main.py`
-- Otherwise, you must specify these two parameters : python3 main.py --images_root .../yourImagesPath/ --save_root .../yourSavePath/
+- Otherwise, you must specify these parameters :

+    `python3 main.py --images_root ../yourImagesPath/ --save_root ../yourSavePath/`